bmeudy11/devops-hw1/README.md

 My professional journey is defined by growth and adaptation.

-* **Foundation in Engineering:** I've been a developer and engineer for my entire career, building a strong technical foundation from the ground up.
+* **Foundation in Engineering:** I've been an engineer for my entire career, building a strong technical foundation from the ground up.
-* **Transition to Leadership:** In 2012, I transitioned into IT leadership, where I've focused on strategy, team development, and delivering business value through technology.
+* **Transition to Leadership:** In 2012, I transitioned into IT leadership, where I've focused on strategy, team development, and delivering business value through technology, all while continuing to code.
 * **Lifelong Learner:** My commitment to education is a core part of my story.
 I earned an undergraduate degree in Computer Science in 2002 and, driven by a desire to keep growing in my trade, I'm currently pursuing a Master's degree in the same field.

 ---